 Athanasios Diakos, during the Greek Revolution against the Ottoman Empire in 1821; the man led a group of 800 Greeks that were defending a bridge in Alamana, Greece, against the oncoming Turkish army.
 They eventually lost and he was executed by the Turks, but not before earning a badass exit from the world.
 His last words were, in verse: "Just look at the time when Death chose to call, now that the flowers come to bloom and the earth springs sweet grass."

 After the USS Cumberland was rammed by a Confederate ironclad, her crew kept up heavy cannon fire while sinking.
 The ironclad was impervious to their fire, but still.

-HMS Glowworm: when a duel against two German destroyers became the losing side of a Curb-Stomp Battle against the faster, more heavily armed cruiser Hipper, her captain attempted to torpedo his opponent, playing what was generally considered a destroyer's hole card against capital ships in those days.
+HMS Glowworm: when a duel against two German destroyers became the losing side of a Curb-Stomp Battle against the faster, more heavily armed heavy cruiser Admiral Hipper, her captain, Lieutenant Commander Gerard Roope VC RN, attempted to torpedo his opponent, playing what was a small ship's hole card against larger ones in those days.
 When this failed, he charged his burning ship in to ram.
-It could only have one ending, but when it was over the German cruiser had had 130ft of armour plate and half its own torpedo tubes ripped off.
-The captain of the Glowworm was posthumously awarded the Victoria Cross - at the recommendation of the German cruiser's captain.
+Glowworm was on fire from end to end, her guns knocked out, and her Action Stations klaxon stuck on due to a shorted-out wire connection.
+The Germans were being attacked by a flaming ghost ship that was screaming like a banshee and determined to ram them.
+It could only have one ending, but when it was over the German cruiser had had 130ft of armour plate and half its own torpedo tubes ripped off, while Glowworm carried Roope and 108 of his men to Valhalla.
+Captain Roope was posthumously awarded the Victoria Cross - at the recommendation of the German cruiser's captain.